ArkhamElders/yard-fvtt/README.md

-# Universal Tabletop System
+# YARD - Yet Another RPG that Died

-The Universal Tabletop System for FoundryVTT, by Metamorphic Digital.
+Indie RPG implementation based on the Universal Tabletop System for FoundryVTT, by Metamorphic Digital.

 ## System Features